HISTORY

 • In response to interest from cities and institutions across the country for replicating the Good Food Purchasing model elsewhere, the Good Food Purchasing Program is spun off from the Los Angeles Food Policy Council and the Center for Good Food Purchasing is created to house the national initiative in July 2015.

-• Coalitions and/or government entities actively establish the Good Food Purchasing Program as a priority in Austin, Chicago, Cincinnati, New York, Oakland, Twin Cities (Minneapolis/St. Paul), and San Francisco.
+• Grassroots coalitions and/or government entities actively establish the Good Food Purchasing Program as a priority in Austin, Chicago, Cincinnati, New York, Oakland, Twin Cities (Minneapolis/St. Paul), and San Francisco.

 2016

-• San Francisco Unified (May) and Oakland Unified (November) School Districts adopt a Good Food Purchasing resolution via unanimous vote by the School Board.
+• San Francisco Unified (May) and Oakland Unified (November) School Districts adopt Good Food Purchasing resolutions via unanimous vote by their respective School Boards.

 2017